Broker Check

 Yes, I know that usually means physically…but why not financially?

-And even fewer of us know how to get there.
+Even fewer of us know intuitively how to get there.

 1: Make a Budget

-For the purposes of our discussion, a budget is just a list of priorities that guide how you use the money you take in.
-Having a clear understanding of where your money comes from and where it goes will help you make better day-to-day decisions and diagnose problems.
+For the purposes of our discussion, a budget is just an illustration of where your money comes from and where it goes.
+Having a clear understanding of these two things will help you make better day-to-day decisions.

 “Your budget doesn’t need to be formal; write it down on a legal pad if you want.”